TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 24/Job 24.14.md

 ---

-The murderer riseth with the light; He killeth the poor and needy; And in the night he is as a thief.
+The murderer rises with the light.
+He kills the poor and needy.
+In the night he is like a thief.